ska-sa/spead2/doc/dev-setup.rst

 ----------
 Before committing, remember to run :command:`pre-commit install` to set up pre-commit.
-One of the pre-commit hooks checks that the requirements files are up to date, and (at the time of writing) depends on having both :command:`python3.8` and :command:`python3.12` commands on the path.
+One of the pre-commit hooks checks that the requirements files are up to date, and (at the time of writing) depends on having :command:`python3.8`, :command:`python3.12` and :command:`python3.13` commands on the path.
 If you're not touching the requirements, you can skip this hook by setting the environment variable :envvar:`SKIP=pip-compile` when committing.

 .. _ninja-build: https://ninja-build.org/
 .. _pyenv: https://github.com/pyenv/pyenv/